 Generally, an appeal is when you think the plan paid less for a claim than it should have, or didn’t cover a service you think it should have.
-Complaints are about quality of service (such as UMP Customer Service, or how you were treated by a provider).
-See more examples.
+Complaints (or grievances) are about quality of service (such as UMP Customer Service, or how you were treated by a provider).

 If you can’t determine if your issue is a complaint or appeal, do your best to explain the issue in your letter and send to the appropriate place as listed under “Where do I send an appeal or complaint?” below.

 Why does it matter if it’s an appeal or not?